Animal Temperature Controller

 This introduction video shows all the highlights of the ATC2000 animal temperature controller ( 3 minutes).
 See the full-size video.

-The controller uses proportional, integral, and derivative (PID) technology in adjusting the DC voltage output.
+The controller uses proportional, integral, and derivative (PID) technology to provide precise and stable control of a subject's temperature.
 Compared with switched on/off type controllers, PID controllers provide a much more precise and stable control of temperature.
 The PID approach is also more immune to the variation of the experimental conditions such as change in animal size and unexpected disturbances.
+Our unique adaptive mode technology automatically senses and adjusts the PID values based on the size of the animal.

 The Animal Temperature Controller has three temperature sensing inputs.